 In either instance, the end consumer expects to get an appealing, yet affordable product.
 On the "Big Honey" side, can the end product actually be considered honey?
 Looks can be deceiving as the honey may appear perfectly golden and viscous, but professional mellisopalynologists (pollen analysts) have all the tools to determine honey's authenticity (or lack thereof).
 "Big Honey" often fails this test, yet fake honey continues to show up at big grocery stores and in food production, unbeknownst to the consumer.

 Consider the hard work that honeybees put into making real honey, a typical hive traveling approximately 55,000 miles to make a pound of the good stuff.
 Real honey has been and will always be a healthful, precious commodity, so expect to pay a fair price for the bees' labor.
-Luckily for you, we strive to keep our high-quality honey and beeswax items affordable, and you can easily find us online, on local co-op shelves and at several Minneapolis farmers markets.
+Luckily for you, we strive to keep our high-quality local honey and beeswax items affordable, and no matter where you are in the USA you can always visit our webstore where shipping is free for orders over $35, or if you live in the Twin Cities we are at the Mill City Farmers Market year around.
 Unlike "Big Honey," you can simply call us with questions about the source of our products and how we get from flower to jar within a season.

 We love that Rotten's episode on honey laundering points out the necessity to think small and local when it comes to finding good food.
 By supporting local honey producers like Ames Farm, honey lovers not only keep us in business, but also help us take good care of our honeybee hives and foraging pasture.
 Here is the link for Rotten's first installment in its 6-part series !